kishanpatel789/recipe_book/README.md

   - Delete a recipe (for "chef" users only)
 - Manage ingredients (CRUD operations for "chef" users only)

-Recipes are designed with nested lists.
-A recipe has many steps and each step can have a sublist of ingredients.
-This design choice makes the ingredients readable as soon as they are needed for a given step.
+Recipes display nested lists.
+A recipe has many steps, and each step can have a sublist of ingredients.
+This design choice makes the ingredients readable as soon as they are needed for a step.
 When creating a recipe, use the "+" button to add more input forms for steps or ingredients.
 Similarly, use the "-" button to remove step and ingredient inputs.

 ![Screenshot of Create Page](./images/ScreenshotCreateRecipe.png)